Calatias7/Proyecto_V1/README.en.md

 ## Installation

-Install Node.js and the project dependencies:
+Requires **Node.js 18 or higher**.
+Then install the project dependencies:

 ```bash
 npm install